-Pursuant to Section 1350 of Title 18 of the United States Code as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned, Jerry Katzman, the Chief Executive Officer and Principal Financial and Accounting Officer, respectively, of RetinalGenix Technologies Inc. (the "Company"), hereby certify that based on the undersigned's knowledge:
+Pursuant to Section 1350 of Title 18 of the United States Code as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, the undersigned, Jerry Katzman, the Chief Executive Officer of RetinalGenix Technologies Inc. (the "Company"), hereby certify that based on the undersigned's knowledge:

-- 1. The Company's Annual Report on Amendment No. 1 to Form 10-K for the period ended December 31, 2022 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+- 1. The Company's Annual Report on Form 10-K for the period ended December 31, 2023 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: June 15, 2023 /s/ Jerry Katzman
+/s/ Jerry Katzman

-Jerry Katzman

-Chief Executive Officer and President
+Jerry Katzman Chief Executive Officer and President (Principal Executive Officer)